rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 by shifting the stack and base registers to point to the next stack frame), but not for heap allocated data.
 Any time data is transferred, it triggers a cascade of operating system syscalls and hardware events that cost time.

-The old mantra was that developer time was more costly than compute time, which is why dynamic but slow languages like perl, python, and javascript took off.
+python, took off.
 But many domains are starting to feel the pinch of performance.
+Especially in Big Data realms, where
+> **Developer Productivity vs Compute Efficiency**
+>
+> The old mantra was that developer time was more costly than compute time, which is why dynamic but slow languages like
+> python, took off.
+But many domains are starting to feel the pinch of performance.
+Especially in Big Data realms,
-Especially in Big Data realms, where Garbage Collector pauses, OOM issues, and long compute instance hours has become a big concern.
+> where Garbage Collector pauses, OOM issues, and long compute instance hours has become a big concern.
+With the growth
-With the growth of Big Data, especially with regards to [Machine Learning growing 10x every 18 months](https://thenewstack.io/how-ray-a-distributed-ai-framework-helps-power-chatgpt/)
+> of Big Data, especially with regards to [Machine Learning growing 10x every 18
-(recall Moore's Law was just 2x every 18 months), clearly, something is intractable.
+> months](https://thenewstack.io/how-ray-a-distributed-ai-framework-helps-power-chatgpt/) (recall Moore's Law was just
+> 2x every 18 months), clearly, something is intractable.

 This was why mojo was invented; to reap as much unused power from hardware accelerators as possible.
 By hardware accelerator, this isn't just GPUs or TPUs, but unused specialized SIMD registers in vanilla CPUs.
 The growth of compute